Minors in the Music Program

 Piano

-Introduces the basics of piano performance.
-Piano as a secondary instrument is designed for the student whose major performing area is not piano.
-The course stresses basic piano technique, use of the piano as a functional instrument, and as study of compositions representative of the major stylistic periods.
 This course is the primary source of preparation for the piano proficiency exam required of all music majors.
+Piano course as a secondary instrument is designed for the student whose major studying area is not piano.
+The course stresses basic piano technique, use of the piano as a functional instrument, and as a means for study of compositions representative of the major stylistic periods.
 Emphasis on music reading, piano technique, basic keyboard harmonization.
-This course teaches all major scales, applied theory, short pieces for prepared reading, easier short pieces for sight reading, and ensemble pieces.
+This course teaches all major scales, applied theory, short pieces for prepared reading, easier short pieces for sight reading, ensemble and sing-and-play pieces. Ιntroduction to guided improvisation.
 Prerequisites: None.
 Co-requisite for non-music majors: MU101.
 Credits: 1

 An individual instruction in the study and interpretation of musical literature.
 Repertoire includes, etudes, scales, arpeggios, sonatas by Scarlatti, Bach’s Preludes and Fugues, Sonatas by Haydn, Mozart and Beethoven, Piano pieces by Mendelssohn, Schumann, Chopin, Brahms and Liszt, contemporary piano music by Debussy, Bartók, Ligeti, works by American and Greek composers.
 Student has to prepare two concert recitals.
 Prerequisite(s): Entrance audition required Credits: 24 (3 per semester)